somaiyahhafeez/usaid/README.md

    - The analysis highlights which countries have consistently been the largest recipients of USAID over the years, shedding light on U.S. foreign aid priorities.

 - **Ukraine’s Aid Trends**:
-   - An in-depth look at Ukraine’s aid distribution demonstrates how the country's foreign assistance has fluctuated, especially following major geopolitical events such as Russian invasion of Ukraine.
+   - I looked at the aid to Ukraine as it saw a huge surge in aid after Russian invasion.

 ## 💾 Data Collection Process

 The raw data was sourced from [ForeignAssistance.gov](https://www.foreignassistance.gov/), which provides detailed records of U.S. foreign assistance.
 CSV files (e.g., `results.csv`, `results(1).csv`) were downloaded and processed for this analysis.

-The data was cleaned and prepared for analysis using Python, leveraging the `pandas` library to filter, group, and aggregate key information.
+The data was cleaned and prepared for analysis using Python, specifically using Pandas.

 ## 🧑‍💻 Data Analysis Process

 The analysis is detailed in the `USAID.ipynb` Jupyter notebook.
 Here’s a summary of the steps taken:

 1. **Data Import & Cleaning**:
-   - The raw CSV data was imported and
+   - The raw CSV data was imported and concatenated.

 2. **Top 10 Countries Analysis**:
-   - The countries receiving the highest amounts of aid were identified and visualized, providing insights into the global priorities of USAID.
+   - The countries receiving the highest amounts of aid were identified.

 3. **Ukraine Aid Trend Analysis**:
-   - A specific focus on Ukraine’s yearly aid was explored to visualize how the U.S. has adjusted its assistance over time.
+   - A specific focus on Ukraine’s yearly aid.

 4. **Data Visualization**:
-   - Several visualizations (using `matplotlib` and `seaborn`) were created to highlight trends in aid distribution and to make the findings more accessible.
+   - Using Datawrapper.

 ## 🧠 Skills & Approaches